Edmund de Waal’s work installed in the Sculpture Gallery as a part of the exhibition ‘Essence’ in 2024.

 Much of de Waal's work is centred around the contingency of memory: bringing particular histories of loss and exile into renewed life.
 Both his artistic and written practice have broken new ground through their critical engagement with the history and potential of ceramics, as well as with architecture, music, dance and poetry.
 De Waal continually investigates themes of diaspora, memorial, materiality and the colour white with his artworks.

-Edmund de Waal’s current exhibition, Playing with Fire: Edmund de Waal and Axel Salto is on at CLAY and is set to tour in 2024.
+Edmund de Waal’s current exhibition, Playing with Fire: Edmund de Waal and Axel Salto is set to go to The Hepworth Wakefield in November 2025 until May 2026.

 Selected recent museum shows include this must be the place at Gagosian, New York (2023); we live here, forever taking leave at Waddesdon Manor, Buckinghamshire (2022); This Living Hand: Edmund de Waal presents Henry Moore at Henry Moore Studios & Gardens in Perry Green (2021); Lettres à Camondo at Musée Nissim de Camondo, Paris (2021), The Hare with Amber Eyes at the Jewish Museum, New York (2021); and tact here at the New Art Centre in 2020.